MecuSorin/FSharp.FsxConfig/readme.md

 ```

 ### Troubleshooting
-- if you got an error like `System.IO.FileLoadException: Could not load file or assembly 'Newtonsoft.Json, ...` then adding a reference for Newtonsoft.Json should fix the issue: ```dotnet add package Newtonsoft.Json```

 - something is wrong with files location, references, etc. you can see the details of errors in console by enabling verbose messages: ```FSharp.FsxConfig.verbose <- true```